Scrivito/scrivito_accordion_widget/README.md

 ## Installation

-A Widget for Scrivito for an accordion.
+A Widget for Scrivito to add an accordion.

 ## Installation